Jeffrey Yoo Warren

 The left pane of a stereogram showing a group of white-clad people gathered on a riverbank, around a single shovel, holding ropes tied to it, with grasslands and wooden buildings being constructed in the distance.

-I had started researching what I’ve been calling the Together Shovel over a year ago, building a replica from a series of old photos I’d found, and learning to collectively shovel with others at @movementeducationoutdoors.
-Today I installed the reconstructed Together Shovel in the window of the Bburi Roots group show, along with two other pieces which offer a glimpse into ancestral moments through virtual reconstructions.
+I had started researching what I’ve been calling the Together Shovel over a year ago, building a replica from a series of old photos I’d found, and learning to collectively shovel with others at Movement Education Outdoors.
+As a part of the Bburi Roots collective show, I installed the reconstructed Together Shovel in the window of the AS220 Aborn Gallery in Providence, along with two other pieces which offer a glimpse into ancestral moments through virtual reconstructions.

 This new photograph included amazing moments like someone eating lunch in a partially completed hanok - offering a detailed glimpse into another deep interest of mine: traditional Korean joinery.
 And the delighted expression of the kid watching the shoveling is joyful to see.